NATIONAL CHOCOLATE-COVERED ANYTHING DAY

 The Color Purple starring Danny Glover, Whoopi Goldberg, and Oprah Winfrey premieres in New York City.
 Adapted from the Alice Walker novel, the film was nominated for 11 Academy Awards.
 Steven Spielberg directed the film.

-December 16th Birthdays
+December 16th Celebrated (And Not So Celebrated) Birthdays

 Ludwig van Beethoven – 1770

 The German composer is considered the world’s greatest composer.
 From a young age, Beethoven mastered musical composition and produced a massive collection of works.
-Even after his hearing began to fail him, he continued to produced some of the world’s most beloved music.
+Even after his hearing began to fail him, he continued to produce some of the world’s most beloved music.

 Jane Austen – 1775